dperdices/dperdices.github.io/README.md

 ## Who I am?

-I am lecturer and researcher as PhD student at [Universidad Autónoma de Madrid](https://www.uam.es/), where I carry out my research focused on modeling techniques (statistics, machine learning and deep learning) applied but not limited to network and service management.
+I am a PostDoc fellow at [Universidad Autónoma de Madrid](https://www.uam.es/), where I carry out my research focused on modeling techniques (statistics, machine learning and deep learning) applied but not limited to network and service management.

 ## How can you contact me?